Anyfi.net is a software extension for existing Wi-Fi access points. This software extension

 with IEEE 802.11u an operator must expose their RADIUS interface and the plain-text communication of

-their subscribers to all roaming partners.
-With Anyfi.net this is not necessary;
+their subscribers to their roaming partners (and their partners partners...).
+With Anyfi.net this is

-each roaming partner is fully in control of their own security.
+not necessary; each party is fully in control of their own security.

-Anyfi.net is very different from FON: it's a
+Anyfi.net is very different from FON: it makes your own Wi-Fi network(s)

-Anyfi.net can however be used to build solutions that resemble FON.
+Anyfi.net can however be used to build carrier Wi-Fi solutions that resemble FON.
+If you're interested in such solutions

-If you want to go it alone you can set up a proof of concept in your lab with using
+You can set up a quick proof of concept in your lab using

 If you need any help please contact firstname.lastname@example.org.